4.3 Early Help Assessment Framework in Knowsley

 2. A Learning Mentor is working with Aron, aged 11 years.
 He is often misbehaving at school and has had a number of short term exclusions for hitting other children and threatening staff.
 The mentor also knows that Aron is being aggressive to his mother, (who is disabled) and younger siblings and is hanging around with older youths in the community.
 Other pupils have reported that he brags about knowing how to take drugs.
 He is under-achieving at school and will not achieve his potential.
 School check EHM and find that Aron has been known to Social Care but currently has no involvement from CSC or other family support service.
 The combination of Aaron's issues seems beyond the scope of the mentor to address from school alone.

 The Learning Mentor, with the agreement of Aron's parent, initiates an EHA and calls a TAF to which an Early Help Co-ordinator is invited.
 From information shared at the meeting it becomes clear that Araon's needs are multiple and complex and that mother is struggling to manage her home and all of her children.
-The threshold document indicates that these needs fall within the bounds of Level 3 need and the EH Co-ordinator recommends escalating the case to Family First 0-18 for whole family, mutli-agency co-ordination.
+The threshold document indicates that these needs fall within the bounds of Level 3 need and the EH Co-ordinator recommends escalating the case to Family First 0-18 for whole family, multi-agency co-ordination.
 The mentor transfers the case to FF but stays involved and responsible for their elements of the developing Family Support Plan to co-ordinate his care and review his needs.

 Level 4 – Need for protection